-Our targets apply to the sites over which Elders has operational control1 and are based on our financial year ending 30 September.
+These targets apply to the sites over which Elders has operational control1, and based on our financial year, ending on 30 September.

-Further details and our strategy for achieving our targets are available in our sustainability report.
+Our sustainability report contains further details and our strategy for achieving our targets.

 Effective waste management is essential to ensuring the health, safety, productivity and marketability of Australian agribusiness.